Julian22222/PRACTICE/ORM/README-ORM.md

 - Prisma allow to describe database structure in convenient way.
 - technology that allows allows to work with database by using OOP approach.
-- make it easy to work bwtween application and database, automatically transforming objects into database style data and other way round.
+- make it easy to work with database, where PRISMA located between application and database.
+Prisma can automatically transform objects into database style data and other way round.
-- ORM is needed to improve development productivity and improving code reading and reducing number of errors during working with data.
+- ORM improving development and code reading and reducing number of errors during working with data.
-- Prisma is used in Back-End (with Nsest.js or Node.js) with TypeScript
+- Prisma is used in Back-End (with Nest.js or Node.js) with TypeScript

 ORM it is alternative way how you can work with database, without using SQL queries to work with database.
-Using simple objects and method chain you can make query to database without SQL.
+Using simple objects and method chain, you can make queries to database without SQL.

 # ➕ Advantages of Prisma, why Prisma is a top ORM?